koratkar/notebook/readme.md

 # Ishaan's Notebook
 ## email me at ishaan [at] koratkar [dot] com.
 Don't be afraid to reach out!

+2023-03-10: nihilism short response

+Not a short story.
+Rather, an essay:

+**Positive responses to nihilism **

+In this short essay, I refer to many facets of nihilism.
+Nihilism does not necessarily mean an absence of caring – it can also mean an absence of long-term narrative about the self.
+It is colloquially seen as a terrible, terrible thing - a damaged neural circuit drawing is towards hedonism, a depressive fog in cognition, a system of thought antithetical to rationality.
+I believe nihilism (in the sense of denying the universe follows a narrative causal logic) is a rational response to the quandary of being alive.

+*Growth is as meaningless as destruction*

+The first positive response to nihilism is to do things conducive to self-growth rather than self-destruction because it doesn’t matter anyway.
+The viewpoint is usually used to justify following our worst impulses, but it is just as satisfactory a reason to follow our best.
+The drive to experience pleasure is a great one to follow locally.

+*Kill your self*

+The second positive response to nihilism is to kill your self.
+There are many non-suicidal ways of doing this.
+The method proscribed here is to transfer all of your agency into a system, hopefully one that helps you achieve desired states (happiness, bliss, or the absence of suffering caused inadvertently by following our worst impulses).
+This is compatible with not having a narrative about the self, and puts minimal energy on self-definition.
+Nothing matters, so decision making as if things do is a drag.

+Systems in the purview of this response include Buddhism (which includes a separate method of killing the self) and health automation routines.

+This can be undercut by actual depression or anger at the blind idiot deities who cursed you with qualia.
+Blighting your own emotions is recommended.

+*Negative utilitarianism*

+Suffering is the worst possible state for conscious beings to be in, and they are all in it most of the time anyway.
+Reducing suffering does not require believing in universal meaningness.
+It simply requires acknowledging that we can be beholden to pain signals we cannot change, and that we can reduce the amount of this occurring.
+The reductio ad absurdum of negative utilitarianism is a preference for ending all life, but this conclusion only appears to be an error in logic because of (obvious) cultural conditioning.
+However, other deontologies may prove more useful for an individual (neutral states are worse than pleasurable ones for an individual).

 2023-03-09: train

 So I get on a train, and an attractive yuppie woman sits down several feet away.
 Then, a less attractive man gets on a knights move away, and gives her a smile which was totally infused with libidinous craving.
 Of course, I start laughing really hard and look away.
 I look back a few moments later, and see the guy gazing not exactly lecherously (but let's just say he was using his eyes for other reasons than to appropriate a model of his surroundings) at her, and start laughing again, but this time he notices me.
 Unable to control my impulses, I keep laughing.